 - Enjoy a hot air balloon flight at sunrise over Melbourne.
 This once-in-a-lifetime experience starts early and needs to be booked in advance.

-- Relax with side by side massage at Chuan Day Spa inside the Langham Melbourne.
-The massage includes access to the pool, salt water jacuzzi, and the sauna.
+- Relax with a side-by-side massage at Chuan Day Spa inside the Langham Melbourne.
+The massage includes access to the pool, saltwater jacuzzi, and sauna.

 - Wine tasting – if you don’t have a car or if you tend to overdrink when wine tasting, a Yarra Valley wine and winery tour might be your best option.

 - If you love penguins and have an extra day, head to Phillip Island.
 If you are without a car, this tour includes the Penguin Parade and other wildlife and has great reviews.

 - Go from grape to glass and make your own wine at Noisy Ritual.